 This show is for the birds -- and the dogs, cats, horses and their owners.

-The 19th annual All-American Pet Expo, one of the largest and most diverse pet exhibitions in the country, will be held April 19-21at the Ohio Expo Center, 717 E 17th Ave. in Columbus.
+The 19th annual All-American Pet Expo, billed as one of the largest and most diverse pet exhibitions in the country, will be held April 19-21 at the Ohio Expo Center, 717 E 17th Ave. in Columbus.

 "It's got quite a history," show founder and promotions director Steve Cantin said.
 "It's really great to be back at the fairgrounds."

 The show will feature more than 100 exhibitors and showcases for different pet products and services, seminars with veterinarians, animal adoptions, fashion shows, performances and more featuring dogs, cats, horses, reptiles, fish, llamas and other creatures.